 After a morning of salt water and sandcastles, there’s no need to rush off.
 Grab a burger or acai bowl at Kalapawai Market, browse boutiques along Hekili Street, or cool off with shave ice from Island Snow.
 If you have energy for more consider seeing Kailua from above with this family-friendly Kailua hike.

 If Kailua Beach ends up stealing your heart (and it probably will), you’ll understand why I love photographing families here.
-The calm water, soft light, and wide-open shoreline make it one of Oʻahu’s most family-friendly beaches — perfect for playful, joy-filled photos that feel like your vacation, not a photoshoot.
+Early morning, calm water, wide open shoreline.
+It photographs beautifully and feels nothing like a photoshoot.
+See what a Morning Adventure at Kailua Beach looks like here.

 | Design by Mark Brand Boutique